kowainik/kowainik.github.io/posts/2019-02-06-style-guide.md

 ```

 For readability reasons, do not capitalize all letters when using an
 abbreviation as a part of a longer name.
-For example, write `HttpServer` instead
+For example, write `TomlException` instead
-of `HTTPServer`.
+of `TOMLException`.

 Unicode symbols are allowed only in modules that already use unicode symbols.
 If
 you create a unicode name, you should also create a non-unicode one as an alias.